ruthgn/Hotel-Booking-Cancellation-Prediction/predicting-hotel-booking-cancellation.md

 ![png](predicting-hotel-booking-cancellation_files/predicting-hotel-booking-cancellation_60_1.png)

 We learned that `reservation_ status` as a feature has a negative correlation with hotel booking cancellation.
-However, we can see the relationship between the feature and target variable in details below:
+However, we can see the relationship between the feature and target variable in detail below:

 ```python